Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 Solo project implementing the Knuth-Morris-Pratt (KMP) string search algorithm.

 ## Overview
-This project implements the Knuth-Morris-Pratt (KMP) string search algorithm in Java for plain-text files, as specified for a solo solution.
-It searches for a target substring in a text file line-by-line by:
+This project implements the Knuth-Morris-Pratt (KMP) string search algorithm in Java for plain-text files.
+The program searches for a target substring within a text file or displays a skip table for the target string, using a 2D skip table approach.
+It processes files line-by-line and outputs matching lines with their occurrence indices.

 1. Computing the KMP skip table (Longest Prefix Suffix array) for efficient searching.
 2. Processing the file to find and output lines containing the target substring.